pyrometheous/Prepper-Pi/licenses/SOURCE-OFFER.md

   - Exact upstream source (or upstream commit references),
   - Any local patches and build/config scripts (Dockerfiles, compose files),
   - A `MANIFEST.txt` enumerating components and versions/commits, plus SHA-256 checksums of binaries and sources.
 For container images, we record **immutable digests** (e.g., `repo@sha256:...`) and avoid tag-only references in releases.
+  - A `/licenses` folder containing applicable license texts for included components, and a copy of `licenses/THIRD_PARTY_NOTICES.md` for that release.

 ➡️ **Releases:** https://github.com/pyrometheous/Prepper-Pi/releases